braze-inc/braze-docs/_docs/_hidden/private_betas/link_aliasing101.md

 # Link Aliasing 101

-## What is link aliasing?
+## What is Link Aliasing?

 Link Aliasing is a new feature that allows marketers to create recognizable, user-generated names to identify links sent in email messages from Braze.
 These user-generated names are then made available for segmentation retargeting and action-based triggering, and in the reporting display of click information.

 ## What to expect

+{%raw%}
 When Link Aliasing is enabled, expect the following behaviors to occur:
-1. All recognized links in an email are decorated with an additional query parameter `lid={{"placeholder"}}`, where `{{"placeholder"}}` is a unique Liquid-generated alphanumeric value.
+1. All recognized links in an email are decorated with an additional query parameter `lid={{placeholder}}`, where `{{placeholder}}` is a unique Liquid-generated alphanumeric value.
 This occurs when the client either clicks the **Link Management** tab in the composer or clicks **Done** to navigate back to the message workflow.
-2. New Content Blocks will have their links modified by appending a `lid={{"placeholder"}}` to each link, where applicable.
-The `{{"placeholder"}}` value is resolved when inserted into an email message variant only.
+2. New Content Blocks will have their links modified by appending `lid={{placeholder}}` to each link, where applicable.
+The `{{placeholder}}` value is resolved when inserted into an email message variant only.
 If the HTML content block is utilized in other channels, such as in-app messages, the `lid` query parameter will still be appended.
-	- Content Blocks that were created before Link Aliasing enablement will not have their links recognized byu the feature.
+	- Content Blocks that were created before Link Aliasing enablement will not have their links recognized by the feature.
 Customers are encouraged to duplicate and create new Content Blocks that include the Link Aliasing query parameters.
+{%endraw%}

 {% alert note %}
-Clients can also update their existing content block.
-However, only a maximum of 50 messages referencing that content block will be updated for Link Aliasing purposes.
+Clients can also update their existing Content Block.
+However, only a maximum of 50 messages referencing that Content Block will be updated for Link Aliasing purposes.
 {% endalert %}

 ## What use cases does this potentially unlock?